 Administered by the New York Foundation for the Arts (NYFA) in partnership with the City of New York Mayor’s Office of Media and Entertainment (MOME), the NYC Women’s Media, Music and Theatre Fund (“Women’s Fund”) is the latest in a groundbreaking series of initiatives by the City of New York Mayor’s Office of Media and Entertainment (MOME) that address the underrepresentation of women in film, music, television and theatre.
 The Fund provides grants to encourage and support the creation of content that reflect the voices and perspectives of all who identify as women.

 The program will provide finishing funds for film, television, and digital projects.
 Recipients will be selected from the following categories:

 • Documentary Webisodes/Webseries (all lengths and forms) – $20,000

 Applications opened: Tuesday, July 26, 2022 at 10:00 AM EDT

 Applications closed: Tuesday, November 1, 2022 at 5:00 PM EDT

 Recipients notified: March 2023

 ELIGIBILITY CRITERIA FOR FICTION AND DOCUMENTARY WEBISODES/WEBSERIES:

-• Projects must be made by, for, or about women and female-identified individuals and/or feature a strong female or female-identified perspective; and/or include a meaningful female or female-identified producer credit; and/or include a meaningful female or female-identified writing credit; and/or include a female or female-identified protagonist(s).
+• Projects must be made by, for, or about women and woman-identified individuals and/or feature a prominent woman-identified perspective; and/or include a meaningful woman-identified producer credit; and/or include a meaningful woman-identified writing credit; and/or include a woman-identified protagonist(s).

 • Eligible projects can be live action or animated.